Postdoctoral Fellowship in Genome Engineering of Mammalian Cells

 The Post-Doctoral Fellow will be co-supervised by CASB Principal Investigators Vincent Martin and Elena Kuzmin, who recently joined CASB.
 The position is available immediately and will be for up to 3 years.

-Applicants should send (by e-mail) their curriculum vitae, a concise statement of research interests, three publications, and the names of three referees to the address below.
+Applicants should send (by e-mail) their curriculum vitae, a concise statement of research interests and the names of three referees to the address below.
 Only those candidates selected to interview will be contacted.

 Research and Administrative Coordinator